Third Party Data Submission Platform

 Making your submission

-Please follow these five steps to prepare your submission file, submit to SARS, and declare your data before the submission due date.
+Please follow the following five steps to prepare your submission file, submit to SARS, and declare your data before the submission due date:

 • Step 1: Prepare a data file as per specified BRS.